 Advertiser Disclosure: The credit card offers that appear on the website are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or available credit card offers.

-Chase Slate is a balance transfer credit card offering cardholders a 0% introductory APR for 15 months on both purchases and balance transfers.
+Chase Slate is a balance transfer credit card offering cardholders an introductory APR for 15 months on both purchases and balance transfers.
 There’s no annual fee and you won’t be charged a balance transfer fee for the first 60 days.

 Chase Slate vs. Chase Freedom